spilgames/pyvertica/docs/index.rst

                             dry-run)
       --log-level {debug,info,warning,error,critical}
                             loglevel of loghandler (default: info)
-      --target-pwd TARGET_PWD
-                            Password of the target vertica.
-Used only to export data via the vertica CONNECT statement
       --skip-ddls           Do not copy the DDLs over.
       --clever-ddls         If when copying a DDL an object with the same name already exists, skip the copy.